 Finding Effective Orton-Gillingham (O-G) Programs

 Something else to consider is O-G programs.
 They are special reading programs used to help children with dyslexia learn how to read.
 O-G reading programs will work for almost any child.
 However, O-G programs are essential curriculum for children with dyslexia.
+If your child has been diagnosed with true dyslexia and lacks phonemic awareness, then an Orton-Gillingham reading program will be your best home school curriculum choice for your child.

 Scientifically Proven Reading Programs

 These reading programs have scientific study data to prove their effectiveness.
 They are typically used for remediating learning disabilities in the area of reading, specifically for dyslexia.
 They are good solid, comprehensive programs for teaching reading using Orton-Gillingham methods.
+The proven programs that are also Orton-Gillingham are some of the best home school curriculum choices for any child.

-- Reading Programs for Homeschooling to Overcome Dyslexia – These programs and materials are somewhat less expensive than the programs listed under the “Proven Reading Programs” tab.
+– These programs and materials are somewhat less expensive than the programs listed under the “Proven Reading Programs” tab.
 These programs may or may not have study data to back them up.
 However, generally speaking they are an inexpensive approach to remediation.
-If you use the programs diligently, they can be good programs.
+If you use the programs diligently, they can be good, solid programs.
+They may not be the best home school curriculum option available, but they’re inexpensive and generally work well for kids who don’t have clinically diagnosable dyslexia.

 Math Curriculum for Homeschooling to Overcome Dyscalculia

 As another consideration, look at the options you have for math programs.
 Math programs are chosen for their visual and multisensory elements, which help children with learning disabilities remember the content more effectively.
+Any math program that uses multisensory materials rather than just text in a book is going to be your best home school curriculum for your child with learning disabilities.

 Learning Disability Curriculum Providers for Homeschoolers